DMRSystem/documentation/docs/requirements/features.md

 ### F11: Chronological Playlist

-User can generate a chronological playlist via the command line.
+User can generate a chronological playlist (by year then name (alphabetical)) via the command line.

 [U12: Generate Chronological Playlist (with Command Line Arguments)](use-cases/u12)